soniabrami/toddmotto.github.io/_posts/2015-04-14-es6-arrow-functions-syntaxes-and-lexical-scoping.md

 }
 {% endhighlight %}

-Or you may be used to keeping a top level `this` reference, which can make more sense when dealing with many nested contexts, we don't want an gross tree of `.bind(this), .bind(this), .bind(this)` and a tonne of wasted time binding those new functions (`.bind` is very slow).
+Or you may be used to keeping a top level `this` reference, which can make more sense when dealing with many nested contexts, we don't want a gross tree of `.bind(this), .bind(this), .bind(this)` and a tonne of wasted time binding those new functions (`.bind` is very slow).
 So we could look at `that = this` to save the day:

 {% highlight javascript %}
 function FooCtrl (FooService) {